We’ve all seen at least once aerial shots of Canadian wildlife or of New York and thought to ourselves “Yep, that’s cool”.

 A quick search on Indeed brings up a higher hourly average of around $35 per hour.
 With that, we can assume that the average is around $30 per hour in most U.S states.

 So how can some people make upwards to $350 an hour?
 Simply put, those are seasoned professionals and are probably managing a team of drone pilots as senior pilots.
 People who make that much money flying drones usually work in industries like filmmaking or energy inspections, both of which require expertise that go beyond just drone flying.
+Additionally, some may be selling footage of their drone flights to media outlets or stock footage websites.

 Perhaps the most deciding factor of pricing when it comes to drone photography is the industry you’re in.
 The more the industry needs expertise beyond just drone piloting skills, the more you can expect to pay (or charge).